 The Friends of Sugar Creek wishes you and yours a joyous holiday and a happy New Year.

-by Marc Hudson, Friends of Sugar Creek Board Member and Editor of Currents
+Marc Hudson is a Friends of Sugar Creek Board Member and Editor of Currents